 Lift the edges to wrap the musubi.
 Make sure you use your finger to seal the end with water.

-Enjoy your Spam musubis!
+Enjoy your Spam musubi!

 Optional: Feel free to skip the teriyaki sauce if it’s not your thing.
 It’ll taste just as yummy.
 Add a half teaspoon of minced garlic to your teriyaki sauce if desired.

-Also, I’d like to give a special shoutout to my daughter’s nail tech.
+*Shoutout to my daughter’s nail tech.